 Once frozen, cut into bars and feed the kiddies!
 You’ll never have to hit up the granola bar aisle every again!

-Why These Toddler Homemade Granola Bars Help with Baby Constipation!
+Can These Toddler Granola Bars Help with Baby Constipation?

-Where do I find freeze dried fruit for these homemade granola bars?
+Where do I find freeze dried fruit for these bars?

 I buy my freeze dried fruit online, and we go through a lot of it.
 It’s a great way to add a ton of flavour and pretty colour without added sugar (aka. no food colourings, and no sprinkles/candies).
 You can find all sorts of flavours, so buy a few (check out my amazon affiliate link here) and you can mix and match.

-Can you Make a big batch of these toddler homemade granola bars and store them?
+Can you Make a big batch of this recipe and store them for later?